tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 ### Load main library from custom location
-Override the default location from main library.
+Override the default location of the main library.

 ### Add current dataLayer state
 Add the current state of the dataLayer in dataLayer field in the payload.